To all women over 50: Never too Old!

 The one comment that impressed me the most was, “I could never start something like that now because I am too old.”

-I thought a lot about that because I’m one of those persons that believes that it’s never too late to do something, and I searched for people who have reinvented their lives after a certain age.
+I thought a lot about that because now, I’m one of those persons that believes that it’s never too late to do something.
+I am always searching for people who have reinvented their lives after a certain age.

 Hardcover book-Found on Amazon (not an affiliate)